LuigiRuotolo00/ProjectSpaceWar/README.md

 # SpaceWar
 a "space invaders-like" game

+## About This Project
+This project was developed as a personal exercise during my high school years to practice C++ and game development fundamentals.
+It was my first attempt at recreating a classic arcade game, with a focus on learning core programming concepts and implementing basic game mechanics.

 ## Project Description
 This project is inspired by the classic Space Invaders experience in a text-based format using ASCII characters.
 It's lightweight, written in C++, and provides a retro gaming experience directly in the terminal.